Mailgun logo

 Mailgun Review FAQ

-For startups evaluating developer tools tools, Mailgun is worth a closer look.
+For startups evaluating developer & it tools, Mailgun is worth a closer look.
 The combination of mature features and the Free Trial startup deal is the main reason it ends up on most short lists.
 For most founders deciding whether to try it, the deal is the deciding factor.

 What are the main pros of Mailgun?